GurSych/CelluarAutomatonLibrary/README.md

 You can using == and != operators to check equality of two CelluarAutomaton objects

 > [!WARNING]
-> This method won't work if the type you chose doesn't have this operators overloadings
+> This operators won't work if the type you chose doesn't have this operators overloadings

 <details>
 <summary>Code example</summary>